RasmussenLab/vamb/README.md

 Please contact jakni@bioinformatics.dtu.dk for bug fixes and feature requests.

 Vamb is a metagenomic binner which feeds sequence composition information from a contig catalogue and co-abundance information from BAM files into a variational autoencoder and clusters the latent representation.
 It performs excellently with many samples, well with 5-10 samples and poorly relying only on the nucleotide composition.
-Vamb is implemented almost purely in Python and can be used both from commandline and from within a Python interpreter.
+Vamb is implemented purely in Python (with a little bit of Cython) and can be used both from commandline and from within a Python interpreter.

 # Installation